mohammadRezaeian/notes/posts/game/2022-03-13-nintendo-switch-things.md

 ## Should you buy a third-party Joy-con?

-**DON NOT**!
+**DO NOT**!
 Rather buy Nintendo's ==because they are easy to pair and have a long battery life!== I know they are expensive but they are worth it!

+**Except** the case you wanna play the game like FPS, Fifa, they need some thing like Controller Pro.
+You cannot play well with default joy-con (my personal experience).
+I didn't try any of them, Hori Split Pad Pro may be a good option.

 ## Pair bluetooth speakers when playing many bluetooth controllers